silverstripe/silverstripe-lessons-v4/README.md

 Notice once again that we have the reciprocal `$has_one` back to the `ArticleHolder`.

 Also take note that we won't use versioning for this DataObject.
 This is a deliberate decision based on the knowledge that there are no views where all of the categories will be listed.
-We know that the only way a category will appear on the frontend is when it is associated with an article.
+We know that the only way a category will appear on the front-end is when it is associated with an article.
 So based on that, we don't need to worry about the published state of categories.

 Run `dev/build` again and see that we get a new table.
 Edit the "Travel Guides" page in the CMS and add a few sample categories.